Quasi-Monte Carlo finite element approximation of the Navier-Stokes equations with initial data modeled by log-normal random fields: Finite element approximation

-Based on the argument above, we deduce the following theorem.
-Note that we need to use the linearity of $\mathcal{G}$ and H\"older's inequality to handle the term related to $\mathcal{G}$. \begin{theorem} Let $D$ be a convex polygonal domain and $\mathcal{G}\in(L^2(D)^2)'$.
-We further assume that Assumption \ref{ass_initial} and \eqref{time_ass} hold.
-Then it holds
+Summarizing the above discussion and using the linearity of $\mathcal{G}$ and H\"older's inequality (for the term related to $\mathcal{G}$), we have the following result. \begin{theorem} Let $D\subset \mathbb{R}^2$ be a convex polygonal domain and $\mathcal{G}\in(L^2(D)^2)'$, and let \eqref{assumption:zzz} and \eqref{time_ass} hold.
+Then there exists a $C>0$ independent of $\yy\in U_{\bb}$ such that